 So let it go … er, let go of your crappy old coffee thermos, and add these to your wish list this year.

-- Hydroflask Coffee Thermos: True story: I tested this thermos out on my Montana road trip earlier this year.
+- Hydroflask Coffee Thermos: True story: I tested this thermos out on my Montana road trip.
 I put piping, burn-your-mouth hot coffee in my thermos and left it in the cup holder to cool down. … 1 hour later, it still burned my mouth.
 (Whoops, I forgot to open the mouthpiece to actually let it cool down.)
 12 hours later, my coffee was still soothingly warm, with none of that gross old-coffee taste you usually get when you reuse your leftover morning coffee as your still-driving night coffee on long road trips.
 As a huge bonus, this thermos does not spill a DROP of coffee, so you can throw it into your bag with all your most expensive electronics without a care in the world.
 (Which I anxiously tested, just to make sure, of course.)
 Plus: they’re cute AF and, for some reason, very “cool” right now.
 Get you & your gift recipient one!

 - Stanley Classic: The old standard for coffee thermos is still the golden standard.
 Since 1913, Stanley has been keeping coffee hot – and preserving the whole “drinking out of an actual cup” ritual, which we kinda love.
 There’s nothing more satisfying than sipping a hot cup of coffee on the top of a chilly mountain that you just FREAKING CLIMBED.
 A Stanley coffee thermos will keep your coffee piping hot for 32 hours, and iced coffee will stay cold for 160 hours.
 What is this, a James Franco movie?!
 These legendary bottles come in plenty of sizes, all the way up to 25oz – in case you have to caffeinate, like, a whole bus of tired people.
 No, really – we’re totally buying one for Jeremy’s next field trip.
 For the teachers.